ninocarrillo/flashtnc/README.md

 ````
 # Notes for All Platforms
 ## If Python Doesn't Start
-If your attempt to launch python fails silently (just returns to the command prompt without an error), then try using an alternative command to start Python: "py", "python", and "python3" may work depending on OS.
+If your attempt to launch python fails silently (just returns to the command prompt without an error), then try using an alternative alias to start Python: "py -3", "python -3", and "python3" may work depending on OS.
 Use "python --version" to confirm you are invoking Python3.
 ## What to Expect
 During firmware update, the LEDs on the TNC will all light up and some will flash extremely quickly (it will just look like dimming).
 You'll see a progressive line count as the hex file is transferred.
 Recent firmware has around 17,000 lines.
 It will take about 4 minutes or less to update the firmware once the script is started.
 The TNC will reboot when the update is complete.
 For firmware versions 3.06 / 4.06 and later, you will see the green RX PKT LED flash quickly for 2 seconds after the firsts reboot post-updating.
 This indicates that the TNC has successfully updated its bootloader program with the image contained in the new firmware.
 This only happens on the first reboot after a flash upgrade.
 * The DIP switches can be in any position during this procedure.